-While most insurers have already been leveraging advanced analytics on structured data, they can also analyse unstructured data (images and videos), with the advent of AI.
-Convolutional neural networks and other cognitive technologies can be used for image, voice,and unstructured text processing that can be applied in a wide range of applications in the Insurance Industry.
+While most insurers have already been leveraging advanced analytics on structured data, they can also analyze unstructured data (images and videos), with the advent of AI.
+Convolutional neural networks and other cognitive technologies can be used for image, voice, and unstructured text processing that can be applied in a wide range of applications in the Insurance Industry.

 All these competencies have made AI a cornerstone of the digital transformation strategy for many insurance companies.
-A number of use cases for AI have emerged that can be leveragedto solve the many problems that insurers face.
+Several use cases for AI have emerged that can be leveraged to solve the many problems that insurers face.

 Use Case for AI in the insurance Industry:

 Formulating Insurance Policies Within Minutes – Advanced image analytics allows for quick analysis of photos (selfies included), to determine parameters like age, BMI, habits, etc. that are important in the perspective of life insurance.
 These parameters can help determine if medical underwriting is required or not.
 Insurers can provide an instant quote and formulate policies within minutes if underwriting is not required.

 Zero Touch Claims – Advanced image analytics can be applied in Property and Casualty Insurance to analyze images of cars in accidents, determine parameters, and assess the replacement costs.
 Evolving algorithms can accurately estimate the extent of damage and automate the claims evaluation process within minutes, without any human interaction.

 2. Machine Learning in Underwriting: [Automated Process of Claims]